Have you received a parking ticket?

 WARNING as you will see from the above picture taken on Good Friday some councils such as Kensington and Chelsea enforce single yellow lines on bank holidays even though they don’t tell you.
 This is a great way for them to rake in a fortune.

-In the days of the old traffic warden if you parked illegally the probability was that you would not get caught.
+In the days of the old traffic warden if you parked “illegally” for a few minutes the probability was that you would not get caught.
 However with the advent of “decriminalised parking enforcement” carried out by local councils, the likelihood of being caught is much greater.
-This started in London in 1994 and is now being introduced in towns and cities throughout the land.
+This started in London in 1994 and has now been introduced in towns and cities throughout the land.
 The Government thankfully banned the use of CCTV to catch most parking contraventions a few years back but the armies of parking attendants employed by local authorities ensure that often the most trivial of transgressions are punished.

-In fact in a very high percentage of cases, at adjudication councils do not even bother to defend the case which we think is disgraceful.
-And where they do defend the motorists win in more than 50% of cases in the areas where we have checked.
+In fact in many cases, at adjudication councils do not even bother to defend the case which we think is disgraceful.
+And where they do defend the motorists win in a high percentage of cases in the areas where we have checked.

 The use of parking and moving traffic enforcement for revenue raising is illegal but some councils place enormous pressure on their parking attendants to issue tickets.
-Councils subcontract out their parking enforcement to companies like NCP and APCOA.
+Councils subcontract out their parking enforcement to private companies.
 These are companies who are in business to make money.
-Some of them give rewards such as Argos points for the most productive wardens.
+Some of them have been known to give rewards such as Argos points for the most productive wardens.
 At one stage many years ago Westminster Council in London was offering televisions and even an electric car for the most productive wardens!

 This website is our opportunity to help motorists “fight back”.

 The current system is an absolute disgrace and we are working relentlessly to have it changed.
-Every month we expose wrongdoing by councils in the media in the hope that the government will do something about it.
+We have exposed wrongdoing by councils in the media in the hope that the government will do something about it.

 “There is nothing like coming back to your car and finding an “unfair” parking ticket not to raise not only our blood pressure but also our innate sense of fair play but “what is fair?”.